 Before CSMs and AM's can begin using Sponsor Tracking, the Gainsight Admin must configure the C360 section and update a rule to trigger CTAs when there are sponsor changes.
-Admin can reference Configure Sponsor Tracking for more info.
+For more information, refer to the Configure Sponsor Tracking article.

 How Sponsor Tracking Works

 When a user selects a contact to begin tracking, Gainsight passes the name, company, email (and other configurable fields) to the API.
 We try to match that information to our database of contacts and return a profile or set of profiles that might be a match.
 If the contact's LinkedIn profile is not found, users can paste in the contact's LinkedIn URL (from their LI profile page).

 At this point, a match still may not be found, in which case Gainsight will search publicly available social networks for the details on the user's social profile.
 In the meantime, Gainsight identifies the contact's Sponsor Tracking status as Pending.
 Users can return to the Sponsor Tracking section to "view matches," and to confirm the match.
 Once confirmed, the contact will move to a Tracked status.